nathanielgreen/chromebooks_and_linux/README.md

 There a lots of resources of choosing a Chromebook depending on your specific needs, such as [whichchromebookshouldibuy](http://whichchromebookshouldibuy.com/).
-When looking for a chromebook to run linux, want to make sure it has an Intel Processor, and ideally 2-4GB of RAM.
+When looking for a chromebook to run Linux, want to make sure it has an Intel Processor, and ideally 2-4GB of RAM.

 Also another thing to note is that most chromebooks only come with either